 He left a note.

 At each scene of the crime was found an elegantly hand-written note on thick white paper.
 Not much clarity or detail on the descriptions beyond those simple words, diligently guarded by the officials to the great dismay of the press.
-Both the notes and his detailed work with the bodies itself had earned him a strange nickname, the artist.
+Both the notes and his detailed work with the bodies themselves had earned him a strange nickname, the artist.
 A name that I was sure would cause copyright problems if it ever became official.
-Then again, licencing issues were probably the least of his worries in the court of law.
-They did now show a sketch of the man, a picture of the victim or the note with the article, just a gloomy and ominous aerial view of the city at a cloudy dusk.
+Then again, licensing issues were probably the least of his worries in the court of law.
+They did not show a sketch of the man, a picture of the victim or the note with the article, just a gloomy and ominous aerial view of the city at a cloudy dusk.
 It was understandable that the police did not want people to look at the artist's work and get inspired.

 Not that people needed an image for that.

 Work and the Internet were buzzing with rumors like a hive of wasps on steroids, and just about as annoying.
 Because it had been in different times and locations, with months in between, each kill had only caused a minor wave of gossip through the sea of humanity.
 Each wave specifically centered on the individual scene of the crime, logically.
 But the fifth one, executed with increasing skill, had finally caused resonating ripples to traverse the world.
 It was absolutely annoying to hear all the crazy things that people came up with, simple gossip that expanded to crazy amounts.
 The strangest of which, at least one I found worth repeating, was the idea that the bodies were cut into perfect pieces to build models of buildings.
 Ridiculous of course, but still thriving among the people like fungus on thrown-away bread.
 I cared little for such nonsense; my priorities rested elsewhere.